aerleon/pol2yaml/README.md

 * ### Can this convert multiple files at a time?

 Yes, this will convert all .pol and .inc files found in the directory given by `--base_directory` (default is "./policies").
+Each generated file will be placed in the same directory as its input file unless `--output_directory` is given.

 ## Usage